Downloads

 Please note however that we might upgrade configuration files or the database scheme without prior notice, and you may not be able to run older versions afterwards, as we don't support downgrades.
 Sometimes we might upgrade the core/client protocol, so you won't be able to use a stable client with an experimental core or vice versa.
 You have been warned!

-Please note also that we still tweak and break the core/client protocol on a regular basis.
+Please note also that we still tweak and break the core/client protocol sometimes.
 This means that your client sometimes will require a certain core revision and the other way round.
 Both client and core will warn in this case and refuse the connection, but you should be aware of that fact anyway (especially since downgrades of config files or the database are usually not possible, so trying a client or core that is "too new" and auto-upgrades your config might require you to upgrade the other component as well!)